itsmemauliii/AI-in-100/Week-01-ChatClone/README.md

 ## What is this?

-A lightweight, offline chatbot that answers questions from your own text documents, no API keys, no cloud, just pure Python + embeddings.
+A lightweight, chatbot that answers questions from your own text documents, no API keys, no cloud, just pure Python + embeddings.

 ## Why?